-Do you possess strong analytical and creative skills, like working with numbers and leading people?
+Do you possess strong analytical skills, like working with numbers and leading people?
 If so, a supply chain and distribution manager career could be ideal for you.

-Supply chain managers oversee the operations and logistics of a company to maximize its productivity and process efficiency.
+Supply chain managers oversee the operations and logistics of a company to maximise its productivity and process efficiency.
 They directly communicate with suppliers and guide store managers within the supply chain.

-To work as a Supply and Distribution Manager, you need substantial experience or a VET/university qualification in logistics, warehousing, distribution, business management, freight forwarding, or another related field.
+To work as a Supply and Distribution Manager, you need substantial experience and a university qualification in logistics, warehousing, distribution, business management, freight forwarding, or another related field.